dotnet/interactive/samples/readme.md

 * [`my binder`](my%20binder) contains a Dockerfile that can be used as a template for deploying your notebooks along with the .NET Interactive tool using the [Binder](https://mybinder.org/) service.

+* [`simple-fsharp-console`](simple-fsharp-console) demonstrates the most basic use of Interactive: it is a console app, executing user's commands and printing the result.

 ## Running the samples

 If you're using Jupyter, the easiest way to run these samples, once you've [installed](../docs/install-dotnet-interactive.md) the .NET Interactive Jupyter kernel, is to open your Jupyter-enabled terminal, change your working directory to the `samples` folder, and run `jupyter lab`.